Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Tudupov Ayur

-In his work, the student considers the history of the creation of the microscope.
-And also describes the experience of creating a simple microscope at home.
+In his work, the student examines the history of the creation of the microscope.
+He also describes the experience of creating a simple microscope at home.

 Download: